 - Maternity pads: You will need pads after birth and be sure to pack at least an entire pack.

 - Nightshirt: Pick a nightshirt with a front opening as it will help with breastfeeding.
+You can also buy nursing sleepwear which comes with side panels that can be opened to feed your baby.

 - Toiletries: Do not forget to pack towels, soap, shampoo, toothpaste, hairbrush, and floss.